T of C

 Novels and Operas / Performance themes / My performances 首頁

-Cai Bojie must leave his parents and his new wife Wuniang in Chenliu to take the exams in the capital.
-He comes in first place in the exams, then must stay in the capital to marry the daughter of Grand Councillor Niu.
+Here Cai Bojie and his wife Zhao Wuniang are happily married, but his father compels Bojie to go to the capital, Luoyang, to take the imperial exams.
+He comes in first place, then must stay in the capital to marry the daughter of Grand Councillor Niu.
 Some trickery keeps him out of contact with Chenliu, where Wuniang is trying to protect his parents during a famine.
-Five years later they have died and Wuniang goes to the capital to find him, taking along her pipa lute in order to make some money.
-Eventually she is happily reunited with Cai Bojie.5
+Five years later the parents have died and Wuniang goes to the capital to find him, taking along her pipa lute in order to make some money.
+After many trials she is happily reunited with Cai Bojie.7

-In a scene called Appreciating the Water Lilies6 Cai Bojie plays a qin7 by a pond (see illustration at right) in the home of his second wife, expessing his resentment at the lack of news about his parents and first wife.
-The melodies all concern separation; this and the way he plays them reveals his anguish to his new wife.
+Then, in a scene called Appreciating the Water Lilies,9 Cai Bojie plays a qin10 by a pond (see illustration at right) in the home of his second wife, expessing his resentment at the lack of news about his parents and first wife.
+The melodies he plays all concern separation; this and the way he plays them reveals his anguish to his new wife.
 The melodies include Si Gui (Yin ?), Bie Gu (Cao ?), Feng Ru Song and Zhaojun (Gong?)
-Yuan.8
+Yuan.11

 Footnotes (Shorthand references are explained on a separate page)